 - Electrolytes, coagulation studies.

-- COVID prognostication labs: C-reactive protein, Lactate dehydrogenase (LDH), D-dimer, Ferritin.
+- COVID prognostication labs: C-Reactive Protein (CRP), Lactate dehydrogenase (LDH), D-dimer.

 - Blood cultures x2.

 - Additional studies as clinically warranted (EKG, POCUS, etc.).

 - Generally not needed solely for purpose of diagnosing COVID (especially if there are characteristic abnormalities on CXR and POCUS).

 - However: if the patient is going to the scanner for another reason (e.g. trauma, abdominal pain, etc) and you are concerned about COVID – then strongly consider adding a chest CT while the patient is in the scanner.